Morriar/nit/lib/ai/README.docdown.md

-# Simple library for basic artificial intelligence algorithms
+# `ai` - Simple library for basic artificial intelligence algorithms

 This library provides some frameworks for basic algorithms used for artificial intelligence.
 It offers simple generic classes to extends.